Prapthi564/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/Getting-startedv2(1).md

 This lab is designed to equip participants with hands-on experience in exploring Microsoft Power Platform tools, such as Power Apps, Power Automate, and Power BI, to create low-code apps, automate workflows, and visualize data effectively.

--   **Validate lab environment** : Ensure your environment is set up correctly to work with Power Platform tools.
+- **Validate lab environment:** Ensure your environment is set up correctly to work with Power Platform tools.
--   **Data Modeling** : Learn how to create and manage data models within the Power Platform.
+- **Data Modeling:** Learn how to create and manage data models within the Power Platform.
--   **How to build a canvas app** : Design and develop a low-code canvas app for a specific business use case.
+- **How to build a canvas app:** Design and develop a low-code canvas app for a specific business use case.
--   **How to build a model-driven app** : Create a model-driven app to manage and display structured business data.
+- **How to build a model-driven app:** Create a model-driven app to manage and display structured business data.
--   **Build a canvas app using Copilot** : Explore how to use Power Apps Copilot to accelerate app development.
+- **Build a canvas app using Copilot:** Explore how to use Power Apps Copilot to accelerate app development.
--   **How to build an automated solution** : Automate workflows and processes using Power Automate.
+- **How to build an automated solution:** Automate workflows and processes using Power Automate.
--   **How to build a simple dashboard** : Visualize data insights by creating a simple Power BI dashboard.
+- **How to build a simple dashboard:** Visualize data insights by creating a simple Power BI dashboard.

 ## Prerequisites

 Participants should have the following prerequisites:

--   **Basic familiarity with Microsoft 365 :** Understanding of Microsoft 365 tools and navigation in the Microsoft environment.
+- **Basic familiarity with Microsoft 365:** Understanding of Microsoft 365 tools and navigation in the Microsoft environment.
--   **Fundamental understanding of business processes :** Awareness of common workflows and data management concepts.
+- **Fundamental understanding of business processes:** Awareness of common workflows and data management concepts.
--   **No prior coding experience required :**  This lab is beginner-friendly and focuses on low-code solutions.
+- **No prior coding experience required:**  This lab is beginner-friendly and focuses on low-code solutions.
--   **Access to a Microsoft Power Platform environment :** Ensure you have the necessary permissions and access to work with Power Apps, Power Automate, Power BI, and Power Virtual Agents.
+- **Access to a Microsoft Power Platform environment:** Ensure you have the necessary permissions and access to work with Power Apps, Power Automate, Power BI, and Power Virtual Agents.

 ## Architechture